by-student-2017/DFTBplus-v.23.1-examples/README.md

 - perfluorosulfonate polymer
 - TTIP/c-Si(100) (Hydrogen-terminated Si(100) surface)
   + I think it's generally okay because it shows a figure with similar results to the reference [3].
+  + Slater Koster file can be calculated 10 times faster than xTB.
+We have confirmed that the results are similar to those in reference [3] only with xTB.
+I failed with ReaxFF.
+ReaxFF may give similar results with NEB.

 ## References ######################################
 - [1] [Makoto Yoneya at Work](https://makoto-yoneya.github.io/)